hharte/mm_manager/README.md

 1. When installing a Millennium Terminal, the answer supervision test will call the Manager, and disconnect.
-It may take a long time for the modem to detect this condition and go back on-hook.
-One way around this is to kill `mm_manager` and restart it, before proceeding with the configuration download.
+It may take a few seconds for the modem to detect this condition and go back on-hook.
+You may want to wait a few seconds after the test completes before proceeding with the installation.
-2. Sometimes, `mm_manager` doesn’t properly detect a disconnect, and subsequently does not reset its tx_seq.
-If the Terminal calls in after this, it will disconnect after receiving a packet with the incorrect tx_seq.
-Eventually, it will get back in sync.
-3. Lots of tables are not well understood.
+2. Lots of tables are not well understood.
 Please help figure more out if you can.

 # Further Work Needed (Feel free to help!)